 3. Improved Client Transparency

-Automation enhances client trust by producing detailed, easy-to-understand invoices that clearly show the breakdown of hours worked, overtime, benefits, taxes, and administrative fees.
+Automation develops client trust through providing invoices that can be easy to understand and show precisely how many hours were worked, overtime, benefits, taxes, and administrative fees.
 Clients no longer need to question the accuracy of charges; they can see exactly how the invoice was calculated.
 Additionally, self-service portals empower clients to view and download invoices, approve timesheets, and access payments information at their convenience.
 Some automation systems also embed payment processing or wire instructions directly into invoices, making it easier for clients to pay promptly.

 4. Scalability